openenclave/openenclave/docs/GettingStartedDocs/VisualStudioLinux.md

 1. Create a new Linux application using File -> New -> Project and find the Linux console app template.
-In VS2017, this is called "Console Application (Linux)", and in VS2019, it is called "Console App" with the Linux keyword.
-Give it a name, LinuxApp for example.
+In VS2017, this is called "Console Application (Linux)", and in VS2019, it is called "Console App" (note: NOT the "Console App (.NET Core)") with the Linux keyword.
+Give the project a name, LinuxApp for example.
 This will create a "Hello World" console application.
    Alternatively, if you already have such a Linux application using a Visual Studio project file (.vcxproj file), you can start from your existing application.
 2. Configure the application project to use your Linux build environment, by right clicking on the project in the Solution Explorer and selecting Properties -> Configuration Properties -> General -> Remote Build Machine, and explicitly set it to the build machine you configured in the Connection Manager.
-(Due to a current Visual Studio bug, this step is required even if the correct value is shown by default.)
+(Due to a current Visual Studio bug, this step is required even if the correct value is shown by default.
+In other words, make sure the connection is shown in **bold**.)
 3. If using Visual Studio 2019, also update Configuration Properties -> Debugging -> Remote Debug Machine to your build machine, again due to a current Visual Studio 2019 bug.
    (This step is not needed on Visual Studio 2017.)
 At this point, you should be able to